Ahrimaan/ADFSmartHome/README.md

 ## e3dcScheduler

-Python service for periodicaly fetch data out of the photovoltaik (E3DC)

-You have to export the following environment variables (vby set in windows or export in linux)
+Python service for periodicaly fetch data out of the photovoltaik (E3DC) No local auth implemented in influx, will add that later You have to export the following environment variables (set in windows or export in linux)
 * E3DC_IP= The IP Adress from the E3DC System
-* REGION_NAME= your region at AWS eG (eu-central-1)
-* AWS_KEY= Your Client ID for the service user
-* AWS_SECRET= Your client secret
-* AWS_TABLENAME= Your dynamodb table name
+* INFLUX_DB = Database name
+* INFLUX_IP= IP adress influxdb
+* INFLUX_PORT= Portnumber influxdb

 TODOS:
 * Add CF Template for AWS Infrastructure